ricet/ECE434/hw03/README.md

 ##### settemp.py

 Sets the Thigh and Tlow temperature limits on both TMP101s on the bus.
 The same limits are written to both TMP101s.
-Run with `sudo ./settemp.py [high] [low]` where high and low are the high and low limits in degrees C.
+Run with `sudo ./settemp.py [high] [low]` where high and low are the high and low limits in degrees C. It then will wait for the alert pin on either TMP101 to go low, signaling that Thigh has been exceeded.
+Once that happens, it will print the temperature of the sensor with the alert.

 ### Etch-a-sketch